Zhufan: Climate

 Zhufan has a monsoon-influenced climate with generous summer precipitation, cold, dry winters, and hot, humid in summers.
 Under the Köppen climate classification, is in the transition from the humid subtropical zone (Cwa) to the humid continental zone (Dwa), though favouring the former.
 More than half of the annual precipitation of 831 mm falls in July and August alone, and the frost-free period is above 200 days.

 Economy

 Zhufan's economy is heavily dependent on crop farming and construction.
-Crops cover wheat, paddy, peanut and corn, and soybean.
-The other crops such as Red adzuki beans, and mung beans are planted occasionally on some small fields.
+Crops include wheat, rice paddy, peanut, corn, and soybean.
+The other crops such as red adzuki beans, and mung beans are planted occasionally on some small fields.
 Usually, women and old men are the main laborers in farming.
 Most of the younger men are construction workers.

-There is some primitive industry in wood and meat processing and cement products.
-They only provide a few industrial products.
+Minor industries include wood, meat processing, and cement products.

 Zhufan has a country fair for the adjoining areas.
-The villagers buy and sell food, clothes, necessities, hardware, and farming tools, on some fixed days in every month as per Lunar Calendar.
+The villagers buy and sell food, clothes, necessities, hardware, and farming tools on some fixed days of every month as per the Lunar Calendar.
 There are also some small markets in the village.

 Demography

 Population

-According to China's 2010 census information, the village had a population of 3200.
+According to China's 2010 census, the village had a population of 3,200.
 All the villagers are Han Chinese.